Gazroh87/mighty_machine/README.md

 will stock a limited number of categories of products but the plan is to expand upon the number down the line.

 The website will have a login page that will direct them to the main store front where they will be able to browse through all the products or select from different categories.
-Once a user adds their product(s) to the basket, then they will be able to purchase them by entering in shipping and payment details.
+Once a user adds their product(s) to the cart, then they will be able to purchase them by entering in shipping and payment details.
 The user will also be able to view their purchase history linked to their username.
 If the customer currently does not have an account then they will be able to create one.
 When they create an account, they will also be able to change their email address, password